 If you can make it to the Sugar Shack, you won't regret it.
 Your kids will learn all about a locally made food, the tradition behind it and open more doors to learning by exploring the history of maple sugaring.
 The experience of tasting the raw sap from the bucket and the actual product in making is a learning opportunity that your kids will remember.
 Just make sure you wear boots if the weather is Spring-like the farm was pretty muddy due to a late winter thaw the day we went.
 And don't forget to pick up farm-fresh milk and dairy products from the farm store when you're leaving.
 This is the best milk on the North Shore!

-The next events at the Sugar Shack are another 1st Annual Maple Sugar Festival on March 15, 2014 and teens can volunteer for duty at the Sugar Shack afterschool to take part the Afterschool Sugaring Crew.
+The next events at the Sugar Shack are more Sugar Shack at Appleton Farrms and teens can volunteer for duty at the Sugar Shack afterschool to take part the Afterschool Sugaring Crew.